Whately, Massachusetts - Cement Milk Bottle

 - Directions:

-- From I-91 South, take exit 24 and head south on US 5/Hwy 10.
-From I-91 North, take exit 22 and head north on us 5/Hwy 10.
-Turn west at Christian Lane.
-Bear left when Christian deadends at Chestnut Plain Road, and the bottle will be on your left, in front of the Central School Offices building.
+- I-91 exits 22 or 24.
+Take US Hwy 5/Hwy 10, then turn west onto Christian Lane.
+Bear left when the road ends at Chestnut Plain Rd, and the bottle will be on your left, in front of the Central School Offices building.

 - Hours:

-Visitor Tips and News About Cement Milk Bottle
+Visitor Tips and News About Big Cement Milk Bottle

-Whately, Massachusetts - Cement Milk Bottle There is a 17 foot high cement milk bottle on the main road in Whately.
+There is a 17 foot high cement milk bottle on the main road in Whately.
 Built in the late 1920s by Lincoln Bond for the Quonquont Dairy Farm's dairy bar, the bottle once stood on Rt.
 5, greeting visitors to the area.
 In 1995, the bottle, which is owned by the Whately Historical Society, was moved to its present site and restored.
 It is now situated in front of the town building, which houses the Historical Society and is used several times a year to dispense ice cream.
-[Stephen Bond, 10/27/1999][RA: Photo added Sept.
-2009.]

 Latest Tips Across Roadside America